alanmitic/concalc/README.md

 # concalc
-Console Calculator for Node wirtten in TypeScript
+Console Calculator for Node wirtten in Typescript

 This project is a Typescript + node learning exercise for myself.